From Roger S. Conrad

 They’re right about the dividend.
 What they fail to take into account is the severe capital losses that almost always follow a dividend cut, sometimes as much as 50%.
 That’s adding insult to injury for investors smarting from lost income.
 And it’s why when a company starts showing signs of trouble, it’s always better to get out sooner rather than later.

 In fact, dividend cuts these days are often just the start of bad times ahead for investors.
 A propane distributor on my EDL the past few years, for example, wound up eliminating its payout entirely just two years after cutting it by more than 80%.
+Its shares are down more than 95% since that first cut.

 My “Secret Sauce”